radoman2/pmf-spa3-seminarski/dsa3_seminar_rradoman.typ

 DFS technique is similar to BFS, except that at each iteration we select the latest explored but not-yet-visited node.
 As a result, DFS explores first the nodes that are faraway (in the number of hops) from the seed. @biasbfs \

-BFS is the most commonly used Tree search algorithm for large web crawlers.
+*BFS* is the most commonly used Tree search algorithm for large web crawlers.
 BFS is also the simplest form of crawling algorithm.
 It starts with a link and keeps on traversing the connected links without taking into consideration any knowledge about the topic.
 Since it does not take into account the relevancy of the path while traversing, it is also known as the _Blind Search Algorithm_. @webcrawling \
 Its properties are: \

+#pad(left:15pt)[
-- Its fair in a sense that it divides its attention among many websites rather than focusing on one.
+- It is fair in a sense that it divides its attention among many websites rather than focusing on one.
 This approach prevents one page from monopolizing crawl time.
 - It discovers many domains early, which is its major advantage in comparison to DFS.
 Because BFS explores all first-level links (pages linked directly from seeds) before diving deeper, it quickly discovers a huge number of new domains (in contrast to DFS which might take hours before moving on to the next first-level link).
 This is cruical if our goal is to build a broad index of the web.
 - BFS avoids going too deep into any one site.
 This is important in order to avoid loops and traps (such as calendar pages) which may keep it forever in certain sections of a web page.
 BFS protects the web crawler form these traps, by discovering such pages and then adding them to the end of the queue.
 In such, BFS naturally limits maximum depth early in a crawl.
 - BFS supports politeness (not hitting one web page repeatedly) because it automatically distributes requests across many domains.
+]

 BFS was used nearly purely in its form in the early search engines such as AltaVista and Yahoo mainly because it was simple, efficient and enabled high coverage of the world wide web. \

 Additionally majority of academic papers on crawling use BFS because it is easy to implement and its behaviour is predictable making it ideal choice for experimentation and theoretical analysis. \

-All of these characteristics make BFS the most common basis for large web crawlers. \
+*All of these characteristics make BFS the most common basis for large web crawlers.* \

-On the other hand DFS is rarely used as an approach in web crawling due to its properties: \
+On the other hand *DFS* is rarely used as an approach in web crawling due to its properties: \

+#pad(left:15pt)[
 - It goes deep into one web page
 - Its gets caught into traps easily (inherently prone to risks od being “stuck” in a page)
 - Due to its approach it returns terrible coverage
+]

 Usually, if used, DFS is more suitable in settings when small crawlers are needed (for example local crowlers one one domain). \

 If a crawler is able to download completely a finite set of pages, then any crawling order is good, because at the end all the pages will be downloaded.
 This is not the case for real Web crawlers, which usually are not able to download all of the Web, mainly due to following reasons: @betterbfs
+#pad(left:15pt)[
 1. Network bandwidth and disk space of the Web crawler are neither infinite nor free.
 2. Pages change over time, and a Web crawler's copy of the Web becomes quickly obsolete.
 3. The amount of information on the Web is finite, but the number of pages is infinite.
+]

 Modern crawling algorithm like Priority Search / Best-First Search is used by search engines such as Google and Bing where the frontier is a priority queue, not a plain FIFO queue.

 = Conclusion
+This term paper concludes that *BFS* is the algorithm much more suitable for crawling the Web, however this algorithm lacks heuristics that modern search engines use in order to crawl vast amounts of web pages.
+It was mainly used as web crawler technique in the old web, before improvements to crawling have been implemented by state-of-the art search engines.
+Due to its predictability and easy-to-reproduce results BFS is still widely used in research settings. *DFS* on another hand is best suited for smaller sample sizes and can provide better results when deep exploration of each domain is needed.

 #bibliography("references.yaml")